Wilma Burgess: 1967 on

 Continuing to record with Owen Bradley, Burgess placed seven more singles on the C&W chart but only the first two of these: "Fifteen Days" (#24) and "Tear Time" (#15) both 1967 reached the Top 40.

 Burgess association with Bradley and Decca Records ended in 1971; that same year she signed with Shannon a label owned by Jim Reeves Enterprises (Burgess was a close friend of Reeves' widow Mary Reeves).
 Five of Burgess' single releases on Shannon appeared on the C&W chart with the 1973 duet with Bud Logan "Wake Me Into Love" providing a one-off return to the Top 40 at No. 14.

 In 1975, Burgess left Shannon signing with RCA Records, where her uneventful tenure lasted until 1978.
 In 1982, she ended her recording career with the album Could I Have This Dance on 51West a Columbia Records label.
 Burgess also worked on and off with Mary Reeves running the Jim Reeves Museum in Nashville.

 Burgess was lesbian and preferred to record love songs with no gender-specific references.
 She did sometimes agree to record songs such as "Ain't Got No Man", on condition that her producer Owen Bradley let her record a song she liked but he did not.
-In the early 1980s, Burgess opened and operated a music venue called Track 9 located on 8th Avenue South in Nashville.
+In September 1982, Burgess opened and operated a music venue called Track 9 located at 2025 8th Avenue South in Nashville.
 Burgess was part of the local lesbian community, and lesbians frequented Track 9 during its existence.
 The venue was located across the street from Nashville's first-known lesbian bar, The Women's Room.

 It has been noted by Jim Ed Brown that Burgess was also a fine poker player, having taken both Ernest Tubb and Tubb's bus driver's money while on tour together.

 Death

-Wilma Burgess died unexpectedly on August 26, 2003 at Centennial Medical Center in Nashville, after suffering a heart attack.
+Burgess died unexpectedly on August 26, 2003, at Centennial Medical Center in Nashville, after suffering a heart attack.
 She was 64, and had been hospitalized for a week for tests, and had seemed to be on the road to recovery.